 The Review Group notes that the RDC sets out criteria in determining the reasonableness of a search for electronic documents.
 The Review Group has recommended that a similar test should be applied in Ireland but should be extended to apply to all documents and not just electronic documents.
 The adoption of such a test would allow a court to impose limitations on the scope of any search for documents.

-The Review Group examined the RDC provisions which allow for production of documents to be made before proceedings have started.
+The Review Group examined the current Superior Court Rules which allow for production of documents to be made before proceedings have started.
 In Ireland, pre-action discovery, an equitable remedy known as a Norwich Pharmacal order, is permitted on very strict terms.
 The Review Group saw no need to extend the ambit of these principles to the new proposed discovery regime.

 The law surrounding discovery has long been in need of reform and the recommendations of the Review Group to introduce an entirely new scheme of discovery should be welcomed by lawyers and litigants alike.
 The proposed reforms will help to cut costs by reducing the number of documents to be discovered.
 They represent a good starting point on the road to reform promised by the Minister for Justice.